 In the small town of Todd Mission, Texas approximately 50 miles northwest of Houston is the largest renaissance festival in this country.
-The Texas Renaissance Festival is 55 acres of fun, fantasy and merriment.
-Founded in 1974 by George Coulam, the festival welcomes half a million guests annually who are transported via their imagination to another time and land.
+The Texas Renaissance Festival is 55 acres of fun, fantasy, and merriment.
+Founded in 1974 by George Coulam, the festival welcomes half a million guests annually who via their imagination, are transported to another time and land.

 The Texas Renaissance Festival proudly tips its hat to the over 500 costumed performers on 17 stages, and nearly 400 shops featuring unique artisans, merchants, craft vendors, human-powered rides and a diverse assortment of food purveyors offering mouth-watering dishes with a home-cooked flair.
 The festival runs eight weekends from October to November annually.
-Each weekend has a theme which in turn influences the vibe of the festival that weekend, the performances, games and contests for that weekend.
+Each weekend has a theme which in turn influences the vibe of the festival that weekend, the performances, games, and contests for that weekend.
 The themes for the eight-weekend event are Oktoberfest, 1001 Dreams, All Hallows Eve, Pirate Adventure, Roman Bacchanal, Barbarian Invasion, Highland Fling and Celtic Christmas.

 There is so much to see, do and taste that there is not enough time in one day.
 Thankfully there are hotels and B&B’s nearby that you can book a room at or bring your camping gear or RV and stay at the festival in one of their camping locations for a nominal fee.